kampidh/Colour-Gamut-Plotter/README.md

 ## Limitation
 - Only supports image with RGB model.
 - When opening a multiple page TIFF, only the first page that will be plotted
+- Profile detection only supports SDR image, HDR is still possible with linear TIFF and floating point image.